How to Build a Powerful Brand for Your Startup

 Then, think about what look and feel those specific people would enjoy and be drawn to.
 Here are some tips for getting at the right aesthetic:

 - Analyse the tone of your content.
 Think about the heart of what the company does and the tone of that content.
 Are they a funny company with lots of colourful activities?
-Or is it a very serious business?
+Or is it a solemn business?
 Does the company evoke a feeling of serenity?
 Or is it bustling and energetic?
-A tone analysis will help you start getting at visual elements that make sense.
+A tone analysis will help you get at visual elements that make sense.

 - Use mood boards.
-Moodboards are an effective way to start visually seeing what a brand looks like.
+Moodboards are an effective way to start visually seeing how to build a powerful brand identity.
 They help you easily link aesthetics to feelings.
-On your mood boards include images whose content match the mood and tone of the company.
-You should also include images with typography that has the right feel, as well as those with the right colours in them.
-When you’ve finished a mood board (or several), take a step back and look at their overall visual aesthetic.
-You can use an online mood board-specific tool like Canva to create your boards, or simply use a platform like Pinterest.
-This will help you get a sense of what a company’s logo should look like.
+On your mood boards, include images whose content matches the mood and tone of the company.
+You should also include images with typography with the right feel and those with the right colours in them.
+When you've finished a mood board (or several), take a step back and look at their overall visual aesthetic.
+You can use an online mood board-specific tool like Canva to create your boards or simply use a platform like Pinterest.
+This will help you understand what a company's logo should look like.

 3 – Start Designing